A solar-powered farm in Kenya shows how to restore biodiversity

 Flasbarth emphasized that transformation is achievable, but it presents challenges.
 “If rain comes and there’s no soil to hold it, destructive floods can occur,” he said, adding that it's now time to restore what has been damaged in the past.

 On October 29, Festus Ng’eno, Kenya’s Principal Secretary of the State Department for Environment and Climate Change, told COP16 delegates that Kenya has integrated biodiversity considerations into sectors like agriculture.
-He also announced that Kenya is developing a resource mobilization strategy for effective implementation of a Biodiversity Restoration Plan.
+He also announced that Kenya is developing a resource mobilization strategy for the effective implementation of a Biodiversity Restoration Plan.

 The Nairobi-based Regional Centre for Mapping of Resources for Development will serve as the sub-regional technical and scientific cooperation support center under the UN Convention on Biological Diversity.
 It will promote knowledge exchange, research, and dissemination of eco-friendly technologies in the region.